-We all know that the toxics from coating is a serious threat to the oceans.
-Up here in the Baltic Sea it is even worse as the circulation and inflow of fresh salt water is quite limited, but the dilemma is global.
-We simply have to stop using toxic paint on our hulls as well as the soft surface ones that are dropping micro particles into the water.
+We all know that the toxins from the coating are a serious threat to the oceans.
+Up here in the Baltic Sea, it is even worse as the circulation and inflow of fresh salt water are quite limited, but the dilemma is global.
+We simply have to stop using toxic paint on our hulls as well as the soft surface ones that are dropping microparticles into the water.

 Here we are using the scrubbing pad and scrubbing the hull from the pier...with good results.
 We missed one barnacle warning report earlier this summer so some marks from the ones we scraped off earlier are still there.

-In 2018 and 2019 we cleaned the hull with our hands, a cloth or a brush.
+In 2018 and 2019 we cleaned the hull with our hands, a cloth, or a brush.
 When lifted for the winter in 2018 we used only a soft sponge.
-During the season 2019 we cleaned it the same way twice.
+During the season of 2019, we cleaned it the same way twice.
 Then the boat stayed in the water all winter.
-When we lifted her up in the beginning of May this year 2020 we could easily spray her clean with a high pressure washer.
+When we lifted her at the beginning of May this year 2020 we could easily spray her clean with a high-pressure washer.

 Here are some images from the three seasons: